EvolvedWeb/evowc/README.md

 You can provide, in your script, lifecycle functions that will be called at specific times in the lifecycle of the component.

 * `init()` - Called at the end of the constructor.
 Follow all of the [requirements for custom element constructors and reactions](https://html.spec.whatwg.org/multipage/custom-elements.html#custom-element-conformance).
-* `update()` - Called every time any property is updated when the component is connected to the DOM.
+* `update(member)` - Called every time any property is updated when the component is connected to the DOM.
 You can adjust any private properties in this function.
 If this componenet was previously disconnected from the DOM then this also is called when the component is reconnected.
+The value for `member` is the name of the member variable that was updated just before calling this function.
 * `connected()` - Called when an attribute has changed.
 This is called by the base class `connectedCallback` function.
 * `disconnected()` - Called when an attribute has changed.
 This is called by the base class `disconnectedCallback` function.
 * `adopted()` - Called when an attribute has changed.
 This is called by the base class `adoptedCallback` function.
-* `attrChanged()` - Called when an attribute has changed.
+* `attrChanged(attr, oldVal, newval)` - Called when an attribute has changed.
 This is called by the base class `attributeChangedCallback` function.

 ## Bindings